KachiAlex/real-estate-marketplace/TOUR_FEATURE_README.md

-﻿# Property Ark AI Assistant Tour Feature
+﻿# PropertyArk AI Assistant Tour Feature

 ## Overview

-The Property Ark AI Assistant now includes a comprehensive guided tour system that allows users to explore the platform step-by-step.
+The PropertyArk AI Assistant now includes a comprehensive guided tour system that allows users to explore the platform step-by-step.
 The tour feature provides interactive guidance, page navigation, and educational content to help users understand the platform's capabilities.

 ## Features